Wisdom tooth extraction - The procedure. / Aftercare.

-A) Factors that can influence how difficult a wisdom tooth's extraction will be.
+A) Factors that influence extraction difficulty.

 1) Tooth position.